dcarpintero/ai-engineering/README.md

 This notebook demonstrates the process of fine-tuning [BERT-base (Bidirectional Encoder Representations from Transformers)](https://arxiv.org/abs/1810.04805) for the Microsoft Research Paraphrase Corpus (MRPC) task, part of the General Language Understanding Evaluation (GLUE) benchmark.
 BERT-base is a transformer model pre-trained on a large corpus of English text using self-supervised learning.
 Its pre-training involves two key tasks: **Masked Language Modeling (MLM)**, where it predicts randomly masked words in a sentence, and **Next Sentence Prediction (NSP)**, where it determines if two sentences are consecutive in the original text.
 This approach allows BERT to learn bidirectional representations of language, capturing complex contextual relationships.

+While BERT's pre-training provides a robust understanding of language, it requires fine-tuning on specific tasks that use the whole sentence (potentially masked) such as sequence classification, token classification, question answering, and paraphrase identification - as in our implementation -.

+# Fine-tuning BERT-base for GLUE MRPC Task

+This notebook demonstrates the process of fine-tuning [BERT-base (Bidirectional Encoder Representations from Transformers)](https://arxiv.org/abs/1810.04805) for the Microsoft Research Paraphrase Corpus (MRPC) task, part of the [General Language Understanding Evaluation (GLUE)](https://gluebenchmark.com/) benchmark.
+BERT-base is a transformer model pre-trained on a large corpus of English text using self-supervised learning.
+Its pre-training involves two key tasks: **Masked Language Modeling (MLM)**, where it predicts randomly masked words in a sentence, and **Next Sentence Prediction (NSP)**, where it determines if two sentences are consecutive in the original text.
+This approach allows BERT to learn bidirectional representations of language, capturing complex contextual relationships.

-While BERT's pre-training provides a robust understanding of language, it requires fine-tuning on specific tasks to adapt its knowledge for particular applications.
-Besides MRPC, BERT can be fine-tuned for various NLP tasks such as sentiment analysis, named entity recognition, question answering, and text classification.
-This fine-tuning process leverages transfer learning, allowing the model to achieve high performance on specialized NLP tasks with limited datasets.
+While BERT's pre-training provides a robust understanding of language, it requires fine-tuning on specific tasks that use the whole sentence (potentially masked) such as sequence classification, token classification, question answering, and paraphrase identification - as in our implementation.
+This fine-tuning process adapts BERT's general language understanding to the specific nuances of the MRPC task, which involves determining whether two given sentences are paraphrases of each other.

-It's worth noting that while BERT is typically fine-tuned for specific downstream tasks, other language models like GPT (Generative Pre-trained Transformer) have been fine-tuned on instruction-following tasks.
-This enables models to understand and execute a wide range of natural language instructions, making them more versatile for general-purpose use.
-For the sake of simplicity, our BERT fine-tuning for MRPC will focus on the specific task of paraphrase identification.
+In this notebook, we'll walk through the steps of preparing the MRPC dataset (incl. tokenization and dynamic padding), training the model with [Hugging Face Transformers](https://huggingface.co/docs/transformers/index), and tracking its performance on the paraphrase identification task with the [Weights & Biases](https://wandb.ai/site) framework.

 <p align="center">
   <img src="./static/fine_tuning_bert_wandb.png">